Jericho1060/svg-lua/README.md

     - width: number => width of the drawing, default to 100
     - height: number => height of the drawing, default to 100
-    - stroke: string => lines color, default to '#000000'
+    - stroke: string => lines color, default to "#000000"
-    - fill: string => fill color, default to 'transparent'
+    - fill: string => fill color, default to "transparent"

 **svg:add(element)** *add an element to the drawing*